gcowen/fundusimageclassification/README.md

 A: Normal, B: Glaucoma, C: Pathological Myopia D: Maculopathy, F: Retinitis Pigmentosa.
 Mis-classified image are marked in red.
 The first is mis-classified as glaucoma, the second is misclassified as maculopathy.
-## Reproduction Guidance
-All experiments are performed on Google Colab (Many thanks to Google!!).
-### Data
-We provide data in folder "**Data**".
-Download the Data folder then upload the sub-folder "**HIGHMIDCHANCEGLAUMYOPIAmaculopathyRP**" to Google Drive.

-For customized data, please follow the structure of the data set folder, you may need to change the script for different number of class.
-### Codes
-All the raw results are avillable in **Codes** folder.
-#### file discription
-`ModelAndResults.ipynb` the model in this project.

-`Fundus5Runs.ipynb` Comparision with other models.

-`binarys` Binary classifier for each disease.

-#### rerun the code
-Upload the nodebook or use the code to Colab then connect it to Google drive.

-Rerun the cells for results.

-*Note: the confusion matrix cell can be ran either before the fine-tune for after the fine-tune.*
 # Citations
 see paper